Photo by Eichar Photography

 With this new orientation, I took to the business world.
 I became the Learning and Development Manager at FoodKick — a grocery delivery startup run by FreshDirect.
 I wondered whether my heart-forward approach would be welcome into a traditional corporate context.
 My guiding questions were: “How does a company culture that aims to appreciate people for who they really are drive business results?
 And what does it look like operationally?”
 I rewrote employee policies, redesigned wage structures, and created operations trainings and leadership development workshops for hourly workers that aimed to foster such a culture.
 I learned, and I fully stand by, the revolutionary promise of this approach.
 But I also learned the challenges of implementing it without full organizational alignment.
 (See: Reinventing Organizations by Frederick LaLoux.)

-Now, I'm a Certified Integral Coach through New Ventures West, and I do executive coaching and team-building.
-But what I'm really doing is helping usher in a revolution in our collective way of being — one that embraces an integral sensibility, that honors inner work as much as outer achievements, and that champions love, planetary harmony, and the deepening of our consciousness.
+In all of my work, I care about ushering in a revolution in our collective way of being — one that embraces an integral sensibility, that honors inner work as much as outer achievements, and that champions love, planetary harmony, and the deepening of our consciousness.

-If you're on the same page, I'd love to work together.
+If you're on the same page, shoot me a line.

 To deepen myself, I meditate daily and draw inspiration from people like Parker Palmer, Ken Wilber, Peter Senge, Frederic Laloux, Wendy Palmer, Byron Katie, Russ Hudson, Krista Tippet, David Whyte, Mary Oliver, and Adyashanti.